NicolasZanotti/build-toolchain/Readme.md

 [Gulp](https://gulpjs.com/) tasks for a streamlined development workflow with [Webpack](https://webpack.js.org/), [Marko](https://markojs.com/), [Babel](https://babeljs.io/) and [Sass](https://sass-lang.com/).

-Run `npm install` and `npm run build` then open `index.html` in your browser.
+Run `npm install` and `npm run build`.

+This repo also includes a `dummy` folder with some examples for compilation.

 ## Features

+* Compiling Marko templates.
+* Compiling Sass stylesheets.
+* Transpiling ES6 code.
+* Watching for file changes and recompiling.
+* Running and refreshing the Node server during development.
+* Parsing of Webpack entry points based on their filename ❧.
+* Minification of assets for production.

-0. Parsing of file entry points based on their name.
-Like the Sass convention, files with a preceding underscore are skipped unless they get required.
+❧ like the Sass convention, files with a preceding underscore '_*.*' are skipped unless they get required
-0. Transpilation of files ending in `es6` and `marko` from EcamaScript 6 to EcamaScript 5.
-0. Compression of all JavaScripts using UglifyJs.

 ## Development